TopTrenDev/meme-ai-agent/CONTRUBUTION.md

 - Release notes
 - Community spotlights on Twitter

-We appreciate all contributions, big and small, that help make JENNA better!
+We appreciate all contributions, big and small, that help make EARTHZETA better!